 Home sites have amazing mountain views year round.

 Homeowners in Walnut Creek Preserve care for their own horses in their own barn.
-There are no costs
+There are no costs associated with common barns or other structures.

 Occasionally a dream of a white Christmas comes true at Walnut Creek Preserve.